acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/addon-development/migration/why-migrate.md

 * can be made to do most of the things that XUL-based add-ons can do
 * can be just as insecure
-* can use just as unstable APIs.
+* can be as vulnerable to changes in the underlying platform.

 The SDK provides a set of ["supported" APIs](packages/addon-kit/addon-kit.html).
 If you stick to these APIs you get the benefits listed above, but also have to live with the constraints.